Scenes from former Saturday of Symposia events

 Saturday of Symposia features Harvard faculty members doing research across the University in fields ranging from social and natural sciences to the humanities.
 This year's 45th program will feature a keynote address and two concurrent morning lectures followed by lunch in Harvard Hall and an optional happy hour at the Club Pub.
 This year, Saturday of Symposia will offer both in-person and virtual opportunities for learning.

 The program is not only a longstanding tradition of the Harvard Club and HAA, but also an enormously popular one.
 Please make your reservations early.
+We are not able to accept any refunds or cancellations at this time.

 Program